nrsyed/flask-cam/README.md

 ```

 Ensure your Python virtual environment is activated (if using one), *then* run
-`make_systemd_file.sh` to create a systemd unit file that will allow Gunicorn
+`make_systemd_file.sh` in the `scripts` directory to create a systemd unit file
-to serve the application as a service, which will be named `flaskcam`.
-Next,
+that will allow Gunicorn to serve the application as a service, named `flaskcam`.
-start and enable said service.

 ```
-./make_systemd_file.sh
-sudo systemctl start flaskcam
-sudo systemctl enable flaskcam
+scripts/make_systemd_file.sh
 ```

 To configure Nginx to properly route requests to gunicorn, create the file